3123738092/badminton/README.md

 ## Methods Used
 We have reimplemented three state-of-the-art models for comparison:
-  HR-INR (High-Resolution Implicit Neural Representation) CBMNet (Convolutional Blur Modeling Network) Timelens-XL
+-HR-INR (High-Resolution Implicit Neural Representation) -CBMNet
+-Timelens-XL
 The complete implementation code for each model is available in the repository, along with configuration files and training scripts.art.

 ## Datasets Used

-### 1
+### abd
 We create our own datasets with the equipment from the AI lab, we adopted the APX EVB Gen2 camera in the data collection.
 The datasets contain various camera stands from close-up, mid-shot to long-shot, and different angles of shooting which may be enough for the badminton scenario evaluation used.
 The details of shooting can be found in 羽毛球事件相机运动去模糊数据集拍摄脚本.docx.

 What's more, the output of APX EVB Gen2 camera are all binary datatype, which is not suitable for model.
 So we transformed those data which originally are binary format into required PNG or Npz format, then feed them to 3 model, from TimelensXL, CBMNet, to HR-INR and examine their output.